 This means that we never fed our son any foods which are especially produced for babies, neither did we smash fruits or vegetables.
 He feeds himself and chooses what and how much he eats.
 He basically got what we ate with some simple changes.
 We cook without salt and sugar, honey should not be given in the first year or even longer and whole nuts or other really hard, crumbly food can be a choking hazard and should be avoided till the child has all its teeth.
 Apart from that a baby can perfectly chew without any teeth, just trust in your child, it’s such a relaxing way of introducing food!

-As long as your child is under the age of one, milk always stays the primary source of food anyway which makes traveling even easier.
-As Liam is nursed, we did not check the availability of milkpowder anywhere so we cannot give you information about that.
-As a travelfamily for us bottlefeeding was no option as it’s extra weight and we don’t want to search where to buy powder.
-Also like that we feel like he gets an extra boost for his body’s defense, maybe it helps ?
+In the first year of life milk stays the primary source of food anyway which makes traveling even easier.
+As Liam is nursed, we did not check the availability of milk powder anywhere so we cannot give you any information about that.
+As a traveling family for us bottle-feeding was no option as it’s extra weight and we don’t want to search where to buy powder.
+Also, like that we feel like he gets an extra boost for his body’s defense, maybe it helps.